Case of Hirsi Jamaa and Others v. Italy: Grounds for the Courts' findings

-Amongst the grounds on which the court based its judgement was the fact that the migrants, the applicants of the case, were without doubt within Italian jurisdiction when their pushback to Libya was made.
+Amongst the grounds on which the court based its judgement was that the migrants, the applicants of the case, were without doubt within Italian jurisdiction when their pushback to Libya was made.
 The court did not accept the description of the exercise that was made by the Italian government, which claimed it was a "rescue operation in the high seas".
 On the contrary, the individuals were according to the courts' findings, under the jurisdiction of Italian authorities, even though the authorities exercised their control and authority over the applicants outside of Italian territory.
 Secondly, the Court found that Italian authorities should have known that the migrants would be exposed to ill-treatment.
 This was for example based on the observation of the Court which found that domestic law and ratification of international treaties, that are meant to guarantee respect for fundamental human rights, were not sufficient in Libya.

 Thirdly, the court also found that the applicants might have been exposed to ill-treatment, both in Libya and in their countries of origin.
 The court found that there was "widespread insecurity" in Somalia and in Eritrea where individuals might be faced with torture and other inhumane treatment and conditions, as a result of having left the country irregularly.
 Furthermore, the court also found that there was no form of protection system for asylum seekers in Libya, in addition to the fact that the Geneva Convention had not been ratified by Libyan authorities.
 Therefore, the applicants might just as well be at risk of ill-treatment in Libya, according to The Courts' findings.

 Regarding the complaint of expulsion, The Court found that as a result of the pushback to Libya having been exercised outside of the national territory of Italy, The Court found that the exercise of the Italian government did indeed take the form of collective expulsion.
 In addition, The Court found that despite the "special nature" of the maritime environment, the act did not take place in an area outside the law.
 Finally, The Court found that Italian authorities had not carried out a check of the identities or individual circumstances of the applicants, resulting in Italian authorities' actions to be of collective nature towards the migrants, which is in breach of Article 4 of Protocol No. 4.